nus-cs2030s/2223-s2/docs/27-inference.md

 Circle <: T <: Shape
 ```

-The lower bound is `Circle` (the lower bound), so the call above is equivalent to:
+The lower bound is `Circle`, so the call above is equivalent to:
 ```
 Shape o = A.<Circle>findLargest(new Array<Circle>(0));
 ```